mutagen-io/mutagen/doc/ignores.md

 # Ignores

 By default, Mutagen attempts to propagate all files that it sees within a synchronization root.
-This isn't always desired, so Mutagen supports ignoring paths within a synchronization root and excluding them from synchronization.
+This isn't always desirable, so Mutagen supports ignoring paths within a synchronization root and excluding them from synchronization.
 When a path is ignored, it won't be scanned, it won't be propagated, and it won't be deleted.